Odzi River

 The Odzi River is a tributary of the Save River in Zimbabwe.
-It joins the latter river at Nyanyadzi.
+It joins the Save at Nyanyadzi.
 It is dammed at Osborne Dam.

 The Odzani River is a westward-flowing tributary of the Odzi, rising near Penhalonga north of the city of Mutare.
-The Odzani and Smallbridge dams on the Ozani are part of the water-supply system for Mutare.
+The Odzani and Smallbridge dams on the Ozani are part of the water-supply system for the city of Mutare.
 Odzani Dam, constructed in 1967, created Lake Alexander.